KCPD asks for help to locate suspect who killed mother of 2 in crash - NewsBreak

 KCPD asks for help to locate suspect who killed mother of 2 in crash

-KANSAS CITY—Law enforcement Investigators are asking for the public’s helps to locate 25-year-old Arnold L. King, who is wanted for killing a mother of two...greatbendpost.com
+KANSAS CITY—Law enforcement Investigators are asking for the public’s helps to locate 25-year-old Arnold L. King, who is wanted for killing a mother of two...hutchpost.com

-KANSAS CITY—Law enforcement Investigators are asking for the public’s helps to locate 25-year-old Arnold L. King, who is wanted for killing a mother of two...greatbendpost.com
+KANSAS CITY—Law enforcement Investigators are asking for the public’s helps to locate 25-year-old Arnold L. King, who is wanted for killing a mother of two...hutchpost.com

 Comments / 0